cooper-org/cooper/docs/source/problem.md

 ## Example

-The example below illustrates the required steps for defining a {py:class}`~cooper.ConstrainedMinimizationProblem` class for your problem.
+The example below illustrates the required steps for defining a {py:class}`~cooper.cmp.ConstrainedMinimizationProblem` class for your problem.
 For simplicity, we illustrate the case of a single (possibly multi-dimensional) inequality constraint.
-1. **\[Line 4\]** Define a custom class which inherits from {py:class}`~cooper.ConstrainedMinimizationProblem`.
+1. **\[Line 4\]** Define a custom class which inherits from {py:class}`~cooper.cmp.ConstrainedMinimizationProblem`.
 2. **\[Line 7\]** Instantiate a multiplier object for the constraint.
 3. **\[Lines 9-11\]** Define the constraint object, specifying the constraint type and (optionally) the formulation type.
 4. **\[Line 13\]** Implement the {py:meth}`~cooper.ConstrainedMinimizationProblem.compute_cmp_state` method that evaluates the loss and constraints.